craftercms/docs/source/reference/project-tools/studio/role-mappings.rst

 * **author**: Users with the role ``author`` have access to create, edit and submit content

-See :ref:`newIa-permission-mappings` for more information on all items accessible for each role in a project.
+See :ref:`permission-mappings` for more information on all items accessible for each role in a project.